pammie89/flexis/README.md

-# Flexis - Site Project Independently built from sratch without the help of follow along tutorials
+# Flexis - React Site
+This is a independantly built application.
+I did not use follow along tutorials with this project.
+Yepee!
 It is a Single Page application build.

 ## Languages Used